larsgw/kaavio-showdown/README.md

 Use the `manipulationExtension` (in `generators`) to help you make extensions.
 It returns the [extension object](https://github.com/showdownjs/showdown/wiki/Extensions#creating-showdown-extensions) using a RegEx pattern that matches the other extensions.
-It takes an extension name and an array of functions that should be called on each parameter.
+It takes an extension name and an array objects with (optional) functions that should be called on each parameter.

 The below example will enable syntax like `[some text]!!yourExtensionName 'input'`.
 This will convert to